Education Bill Savings

 Key Takeaways

-- U.S. residential electricity prices reached approximately 18 to 19 cents per kWh, up roughly 10% year over year (March 2026), which raises the value of shifting your most expensive kilowatt-hours but does not by itself replace the lost credit (verified 2026-06-18) [4].
+• U.S. residential electricity prices reached approximately 18 to 19 cents per kWh, up roughly 10% year over year (March 2026).
+Every increase raises the value of shifting consumption away from the most expensive hours (verified 2026-06-18) [4].

 There is one tax wrinkle worth naming without overstating it.
 The Section 48E commercial clean electricity credit still applies to standalone battery storage, but it flows to the system owner, which means it reaches homeowners only through third-party structures like leases or power purchase agreements, not as a direct credit on your own purchase (verified 2026-06-18) [11].
 That is a tax-professional conversation, not a do-it-yourself assumption.
 Consult a qualified tax professional before counting on it.

 So the starting point for 2026 is not "how big is my credit."
-It is "how much value does this system actually produce for a home like mine."
+It is "how much value does this system produce over its life, and how effectively does it control my home's energy?"
 That question has four answers, and they are what the rest of this post is about.

 The Three Things That Determine Whether a Battery Is Worth It for Your Home